How to Stop a Puppy From Biting

 Just like babies, puppies thrive on predictable routines.
 When routines break down, they can melt down.

-To avoid an over-tired, hungry, thirsty, or bored puppy from nipping for your attention, be sure to establish (and stick to!) a daily routine, stresses Mullinax.
-By anticipating your pet’s needs, you can potentially avoid the unwanted behavior all together.
+To prevent an over-tired, hungry, thirsty, or bored puppy from nipping for your attention, be sure to establish (and stick to!) a daily routine, stresses Mullinax.
+By anticipating your pet’s needs, you can potentially avoid the unwanted behaviour altogether.
+A daily routine will be beneficial for other aspects of your puppy’s development, too, including toilet training.

 Dog in meadow

-Rewarding good behavior is highly preferable to punishing unwanted behaviors.
+Rewarding good behaviour is highly preferable to punishing unwanted behaviour.
 Numerous studies have shown that positive reinforcement training methods are both more effective and better for dogs’ mental health.

 To encourage good habits, keep small training treats or bits of kibble on-hand to reward positive interactions.
 If your puppy is calmly accepting pets with no mouthing, offer praise and a treat.
-If they are nipping and release, say “yes!” and toss the treat for them to retrieve.
+If they are nipping but then releasing, say “yes!” and toss the treat for them to retrieve.

 Redirect

-Chewing is a natural puppy behavior, and many pups can’t resist nibbling at hands.
-(After all, hands are super interesting – and they’re connected to you!)
+Chewing is a natural puppy behaviour, and many pups can’t resist nibbling at hands (after all, hands are super interesting - and they’re connected to you!).
 Your job as a pet parent isn’t necessarily to stop the biting, but to redirect it to something more appropriate.
 Stock up on plenty of fun-to-chew toys, and introduce them immediately whenever your pup gets nippy.

-“Create a comfort station in every room the puppy uses with chew toys, and invest in some bones that he’ll really like to chew,” advises Hodgson.
+“Create a comfort station with chew toys in every room the puppy uses, and invest in some bones that he’ll really like to chew,” advises Hodgson.

 Make sure the toys are appropriate for your puppy’s size, and don’t include any small parts or choking hazards.
 To make toys extra alluring, try popping them in the freezer – cold objects can be soothing for sore gums.